OctoPrint/OctoPrint/docs/bundledplugins/forcelogin.rst

 .. note::

-   If you want back the old behaviour of allowing anonymous read-only access to your OctoPrint instance, disable the Forcelogin Plugin in OctoPrint's plugin manager.
+   If you want back the old behaviour of allowing anonymous read-only access to your OctoPrint instance, disable the ForceLogin Plugin in OctoPrint's plugin manager.

 .. _sec-bundledplugins-forcelogin-sourcecode:

 Source code
 -----------

-The source of the Backup plugin is bundled with OctoPrint and can be found in its source repository under ``src/octoprint/plugins/forcelogin``.
+The source of the ForceLogin plugin is bundled with OctoPrint and can be found in its source repository under ``src/octoprint/plugins/forcelogin``.